Resources for Members with Autism Spectrum Disorder (ASD)

 - Wanting to be alone,

-- Struggles to know how to socially interact with peers,
+- Struggling to know how to socially interact with peers,

 While there is no cure for ASD, there are effective treatments.
 Each individual diagnosed with ASD has their own strengths and challenges and therefore treatment plans should be individualized to meet the unique needs.
 Research suggests early intervention can improve symptoms for those under the age of three.
 However, ASD can be difficult to diagnose prior to age two.
 Services are available to children under age three at risk for developmental delays without an ASD diagnosis under the Individuals with Disabilities Education Act (IDEA).